SAP-samples/teched2025-AD165/exercises/ex1/README.md

 <p align="center"><img src="./images/ex1_03_03_0002.png" width="90%" alt="Hover structure"/></p>

 3. In the first step, you will add a banner image to the upmost section of the workpage.
-This section already contains an image widget, so you can either drag and drop the 'Overview_banner.png' onto the **Drop an image here to upload it** or click **Or click here to upload an image** and select the 'Overview_banner.png' for upload.
+This section already contains an image widget, so you can either drag and drop the 'Overview_banner.png' onto the **Drop an image here to upload it** or click **Or click here to upload a new image** and select the 'Overview_banner.png' for upload.

 4. Now, change some properties of the section to make it collapsible, so users can save some space on the screen if they want.
 Move the mouse a bit up till you see the grey frame of the section and click the **Edit section settings** icon [settings icon](/exercises/ex1/images/Settings_icon.png).
 <p align="center"><img src="./images/ex1_03_03_0004.png" width="90%" alt="Edit cell settings"/></p>